 A friend of mine over at TheOneSpy.com has offered to guest post for us about the dangers our children face every day on the internet!
-Aline has provided some great insight on how we as parents can protect our children from these dangers, and help us to have internet safe kids!
+Aline has provided some great insight into how we as parents can protect our children from these dangers, and help us to have internet safe kids!

 The internet has turned out to be the most crucial technology for the millennial and post-millennial generation.
 While the internet plays a significant role in getting us connected with the people across the world, it also facilitates children in getting distance education, learning several skills and boosting their confidence.
 In this digital age, we cannot even imagine living a life without the use of the internet.
-However, the excessive and unsupervised use of the technology can lead our children to the haunted digital world.
-Just like other technologies, the internet also carries innumerable dangers for the teens and tweens.
+However, the excessive and unsupervised use of technology can lead our children to the haunted digital world.
+Just like other technologies, the internet also carries innumerable dangers for teens and tweens.
 The more time kids spend online, the more they are probable to expose to cyber-bullies, child predators, sex-offenders, and criminals.
 This article discusses the threats prevailing on the internet and the ways parents can protect their kids from the menaces of internet technology.

 The Common Online Threats for Kids